"

 7. Environmental factors

-While makeup itself may not necessarily cause skin aging, certain makeup products and application techniques can contribute to the development of wrinkles and other signs of aging.
+While makeup itself may not necessarily cause skin ageing, certain makeup products and application techniques can contribute to the development of wrinkles and other signs of ageing.

 For example, some makeup products, such as powders and foundations, can settle into fine lines and wrinkles, making them appear more noticeable.
 Additionally, the use of heavy or oil-based makeup products can clog pores and contribute to the development of acne, which can cause scarring and premature aging of the skin.